LivePersonInc/knowledge-center-archive/pages/documents/newAgentWorkspace/MessagingAgents/blended-accounts.md

 * The enhanced messaging workspace will appear and become the default home page.

-* The visitors module will have only the tabs dedicated to live chat: ‘web visitors’, ‘web history’ and ‘all agents’ (the ‘open connections’, ‘all connections’ and ‘messaging agents’ tabs will disappear from their chat workspace)
+* The visitors module will have only the tabs dedicated to live chat: ‘web visitors’, ‘web history’ and ‘all agents’ (the ‘open conversations', ‘all conversations' and ‘messaging agents’ tabs will disappear from their chat workspace)

 * These agents will have two workspaces and will have to use the appropriate one for the shift they are taking.